-Utility Gundogs when being shot over must remain steady.
+APB Gundogs when being shot over must remain steady.

-Stamina is essential in 'the Utility Gundog, which must be able to work all day. searching for game and retrieving it.
+Stamina is essential in the APB Gundog, which must be able to work all day.
+Searching for game and retrieving it.
 Stamina is usually as important as speed.

-For Utility Gundogs, the Judge's assessment should be continuous, covering two land runs and a water retrieve.
+For APB Gundogs, the Judge's assessment should be continuous.
 The purpose should not be to discard dogs on technicalities but to place all dogs which have not eliminated themselves in an order of merit for all round performance and at the end of the day be able to express an opinion of the dog's work and give some explanation to handlers and spectators of how decisions were reached.

-The Judge should consult with the Manager of the Field Trial regarding the availability of game, and co-operate with the Judge's Steward in getting the day's work started promptly.
+The Judge should consult with the Manager of the Field Trial regarding the availability of game, and cooperate with the Judge's Steward in getting the day's work started promptly.
 If more than one Judge, the Judges should decide which of them is going to give, instructions to handlers.
 The Judge should get the handlers together before the start and explain how the Stake will be conducted and what is expected of the handlers.